FIFA World Cup 2026 odds: Futures picks, predictions, soccer best bets from proven expert

-Spain are the +430 favorite, just edging out the top-ranked nation in the world, France at +500.
-England (+650) round out the top three in the 2026 World Cup odds, while Brazil (+800) are the biggest soccer favorite outside of Europe.
-Reigning champion Argentina, led by Lionel Messi, are +950 as they seek to become the first back-to-back winners since Brazil in 1962.
-Meanwhile, the USMNT has appointed Tim Ream as captain and is a +7000 longshot to win on home soil.
+Spain are the +450 favorite, just edging out the top-ranked nation in the world, France at +480.
+England (+650) round out the top three in the 2026 World Cup odds, while Brazil (+750) are the biggest soccer favorites outside of Europe.
+Reigning champion Argentina, led by Lionel Messi, are +900 as they seek to become the first back-to-back winners since Brazil in 1962.
+Meanwhile, the USMNT are a +6500 longshot to win on home soil, with Mexico just behind at +7000.
 Before making any 2026 World Cup picks or predictions, you need to see what SportsLine's soccer insider Martin Green has to say.

 After working in the sports betting industry for several years, Green became a professional sports writer and handicapper and has covered the game worldwide.
 Last year, Green was profitable in multiple areas on his soccer betting picks, including Euro qualifying (+6.30 units), EFL Cup (+4.47), FA Cup (+3.07) and Champions League (+3.05), among others.
 Anyone who follows him could be way up.